urbancamo/urbancamo.github.io/adif-processor.md

 ***
 ## The Comment Field in your ADIF file

-The ADIF Processor looks carefully for key: value pairs in the comment field in your ADIF input file.
-If it recognises a keyword then acts on the key/value pair to add additional information to the ADIF output file in the correct ADIF field.
+The ADIF Processor looks carefully for keyword/value pairs in the comment field in your ADIF input file.
+The keyword should be followed by a colon, and a comma should separate each key/value pair.
+If the ADIF Processor recognises a keyword then it acts on the key/value pair to add additional information to the ADIF output file in the correct ADIF field.

 For example a comment like: `HEMA: G/HLD-001, OP: Mark, RIG: FT-817, PWR: 5` would be processed one key/value pair at time and would result in the following ADIF fields being set: